Greece’s largest predator has made a remarkable comeback

 To protect his remaining livestock, Mr Kasparidis moved his small flock into a sheep pen near his house.
 “Because in the end I wouldn’t have any sheep,” he explained.
 “The bears would eat them all.”

 Brown bears, Greece’s largest predator, have made a remarkable comeback.
-Their numbers have increased roughly fourfold since the 1990s, said Dimitris Bakaloudis, a professor at the Aristotle University of Thessaloniki who specializes in wildlife management and conservation.
+Their numbers have increased roughly fourfold since the 1990s, said Dimitrios Bakaloudis, a professor at the Aristotle University of Thessaloniki who specialises in wildlife management and conservation.

 And it’s not just bears.
 Wolves also have seen their numbers rise.
 While wolves could only be found as far south as central Greece in 2010, they have now spread to the outskirts of Athens and into the Peloponnese in southern Greece, Bakaloudis said.

-Viewed by many as pests that destroy crops, the sight of a dozen or more boars trotting along sidewalks or snuffling through backyards are no longer uncommon in many parts of Greece.
+Viewed by many as pests that destroy crops, the sight of a dozen or more boars trotting along sidewalks or snuffling through backyards is no longer uncommon in many parts of Greece.

 The larger number of wild animals has also resulted in more contact with humans – the vast majority of whom are unfamiliar with how to behave during an encounter.
 Lack of familiarity has led to fear in some communities, particularly following a small number of serious incidents this year: a child bitten by a wolf, an elderly man injured by a bear in his yard, a hiker bitten by a bear and another hiker who died after falling into a ravine during a bear encounter.